SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-Let's now try to represent all three stocks price in a single plot an animate the resulting graph.
+Let's now try to include the other three stocks into the previous animated gif.
+We first load the other three stocks, AAPL, GOOGL, and BABA, and combine all data into one dataframe.

 ```R